bacloud14/Entourage-weather-forecast/README.md

 If you contribute, please consider that I can merge and publish a new release under one channel or another.
 It will be 100% free although I can add ads to generate some coffee expenses :)

-If you want to maintain the project with me, you can alwayse ask.
+If you want to maintain the project with me; You can alwayse ask.

-Please keep it fair if you want to deploy anywhere, ask for permission.
+Please keep it fair if you want to deploy anywhere; Ask for permission.

 Sweet coding !